Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Abstract

 \section{Abstract}

-Despite remarkable progress in computer vision, modern recognition systems remain limited by their dependence on rich, redundant visual inputs.
-In contrast, humans can effortlessly understand sparse, minimal representations like line drawings—suggesting that structure, rather than appearance, underlies efficient visual understanding.
-In this work, we propose using line drawings as a structure-first pretraining modality to induce more compact and generalizable visual representations.
-We show that models pretrained on line drawings develop stronger shape bias, more focused attention, and greater data efficiency across classification, detection, and segmentation tasks.
-Notably, these models also exhibit lower intrinsic dimensionality, requiring significantly fewer principal components to capture representational variance—echoing the similar observation in low dimensional efficient representation in the brain.
-Beyond performance improvements, line drawing pretraining produces more compressible representations, enabling better distillation into lightweight student models.
-Students distilled from line-pretrained teachers consistently outperform those trained from color-supervised teachers, highlighting the benefits of structurally compact knowledge.
-Finally, we demonstrate that the pretraining with line-drawing can also be extended to unsupervised setting via our proposed method "learning to draw".
-Together, our results support the view that structure-first visual learning fosters efficiency, generalization, and human-aligned inductive biases—offering a simple yet powerful strategy for building more robust and adaptable vision systems.
+Despite remarkable progress in computer vision, modern recognition systems remain fundamentally limited by their dependence on rich, redundant visual inputs.
+In contrast, humans can effortlessly understand sparse, minimal representations like line drawings, suggesting that structure, rather than appearance, underlies efficient visual understanding.
+In this work, we propose a novel structure-first learning paradigm that uses line drawings as an initial training modality to induce more compact and generalizable visual representations.
+We demonstrate that models trained with this approach develop a stronger shape bias, more focused attention, and greater data efficiency across classification, detection, and segmentation tasks.
+Notably, these models also exhibit lower intrinsic dimensionality, requiring significantly fewer principal components to capture representational variance, which mirrors observations of low-dimensional, efficient representations in the human brain.
+Beyond performance improvements, structure-first learning produces more compressible representations, enabling better distillation into lightweight student models.
+Students distilled from teachers trained on line drawings consistently outperform those trained from color-supervised teachers, highlighting the benefits of structurally compact knowledge.
+Together, our results support the view that structure-first visual learning fosters efficiency, generalization, and human-aligned inductive biases, offering a simple yet powerful strategy for building more robust and adaptable vision systems.